Healthy Snacks: Potato Tikki Chaat Recipe

 - 1/2 teaspoon lemon juice

-- Take 4 tablespoons mint leaves, 3 tablespoons coriander leaves, the 1/2-inch piece of ginger, 2 green chilies, 1 garlic clove, 1/2 teaspoon lemon juice, and salt in a mixer/grinder.
-Grind, adding water to get a smooth paste.
+- In a mixer/grinder, add the mint leaves, coriander leaves, ginger, green chilies, garlic clove, lemon juice, and salt.
+Grind, adding water, to get a smooth paste.

 - Transfer the chutney to a bowl.